-Pupils who are failing to make expected levels of progress are identified very quickly and are discussed in half termly pupil progress meetings that are undertaken between the classteacher and SENCO/Headteacher.
-The classteacher is responsible for appropriate interventions and differentiated learning to be carried out to allow these pupils to make adequate progress.
+Pupils who are failing to make expected levels of progress are identified very quickly and are discussed in half termly pupil progress meetings that are undertaken between the class teacher and SENCO and or Headteacher.
+The class teacher is responsible for appropriate interventions and differentiated learning to be carried out to allow these pupils to make adequate progress.
 Progress is closely monitored.
 If a pupil continues to be a concern following a period of intervention, they may require further support and be placed on the SEND register.
 Parents will be informed that the school considers their child may require SEND support and their partnership sought in order to improve attainments.

-Where it is decided that further action is required to increase the rate of progress, a personalised learning plan called a Learning Support Plan will be completed.
-This may also be referred to as an Individual Education Plan (IEP) by some professionals.
-This will follow the assess, plan, do and review model.
+Where it is decided that further action is required to increase the rate of progress, a personalised learning plan will be completed.
+These will be referred to as an Individual Education Plan (IEP).
+The school will follow the; assess, plan, do and review model.
 This plan will identify a clear set of expected outcomes, which will include stretching and relevant academic and developmental targets.
 Progress towards these outcomes will be tracked and reviewed regularly, at least termly with the parents and the pupil.
-Parents will always be invited to discussions to support and improve outcomes identified on the Pupil Passport.

 If progress rates are still judged to be inadequate despite the delivery of high quality interventions, advice will be sought from external agencies regarding strategies to best meet the specific needs of a pupil.
 Referral to specialist services will only be undertaken after parent permission has been obtained.
-Referral may be to:
+Referrals may be made to:

-- Special Educational Needs Support Service (SENSS)
+- Special Educational Needs Support Services through Staffordshire Connects

-- Behaviour Support Service
+- Behaviour Support Services

 - Dyslexia Centres

 - Autism Outreach Team

 - Hearing Impairment team

-- Visual Impairment team

-- Autism and Sensory Support in Staffordshire
+- Visual Impairment team Autism and Sensory Support in Staffordshire

 - Educational Psychologist Service

 - Educational Welfare Officers

 - Physical and disability support service

 - Social Services

 - School Nurse

 - CAMHS (Child & Adolescent Mental Health Service)